SynapticSage/Metaprompt/README.md

 Currently, it includes:

-- `prompt_cycle` - a script for applying prompts to a list of text files using the `google.generativeai` library.
+- `apply` - a script for applying prompts to a list of text files using the `google.generativeai` library.

 ## Features